rfisher133/Flow_Prediction/README.md

 #### Data Sources
 Three sources are data will be utilized to build a training and test set for the model.
-1. Flow data and precipiation data collection from a treatment in Rockland County, New York will be utilized.
-The data include the daily average influent flow to the treatment plant and the daily precipitation received.
+1. Flow data data collection from a treatment in Rockland County, New York was utilized.
+The data include the daily average influent flow to the treatment plant.
 2. Data collected from the nearest National Weather Service monitoring station.
 The information from the station include precipitation and temperature will be utilized in the model.
 3. River flow data from a U.S. Geologic stream gauging station.
 The flow data will be utilized in the model to infer groundwater and the potential on water infiltration into the wastewater collection system.